 Since the invention of the piano in the late 17th century, composers have pitted the instrument against the might of the orchestra to create some of music’s greatest works.
 Whilst piano concertos by Beethoven, Rachmaninov and Mozart are routinely performed on the concert circuit, in among the big names lurk an array of rarely performed gems and some less familiar faces: Arnold, Lutosławski, Glazunov… How many other neglected masterpieces are there in the Piano Concerto repertoire?

 We asked ten of today’s top pianists which concerto they think has been undeservedly overlooked – and members of the BBC Music Magazine editorial team decided to join in too.

 There are two works in the French repertory for which I have a weak spot.
-One is Saint-Saëns’s Piano Concerto No. 4 in C minor, the other is Franck’s Symphonic Variations for piano and orchestra.
+The first is Saint-Saëns’s Piano Concerto No. 4 in C minor.
 Both have quite banal tunes in them (at least at face value), but treated as they are by their respective composers, they are original and beautiful.
 The coda of the first movement of the Saint-Saëns Concerto is in particular one of those passages that haunts you, especially in the right hands (and no one played it better than Alfred Cortot many years ago, found here).